deppfellow/deppfellow/README.md

 ![Banner](https://github.com/deppfellow/deppfellow/blob/d9be809caa5eaa00f950cd03cd46d0bf08b4714f/asset/header.png)

-### Hi folks.
-I'm Ra'id Rafif.
+### Hi folks 👋, I'm Ra'id Rafif.
 A little bit you may want to know about me:
 - 🔭 My online name goes by Deppfellow
 - 🌱 I write online articles & notes on technologies and languages subject.
 You can find it in my `article-notes` repository
 - ⚡ My skillset lies in realm of data analytics and web development.
 Feel free to ask me within this subjects.